HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 agency in a single FHIR MeasureReport resource, using multiple groups in the report for each kind of measurement reported.
 This approach is aligned with existing workflows associated with automated systems for **receiving** measure data.
-The approach very much treats the MeasureReport as if it were a report card (as one might receive from a school) deescribing how a location is doing on all measured criteria, with each group within the MeasureReport reflecting one of the "subject areas" being measured.
+The approach very much treats the MeasureReport as if it were a report card (as one might receive from a school) describing how a location is doing on all measured criteria, with each group within the MeasureReport reflecting one of the "subject areas" being measured.